PaolaAMoralesP/YesterdaysNews/ReadMe.md

 ## 🚀 API Endpoints

-Once the application is running, you can interact with the following endpoints using Postman - read Postman read.me
+Once the application is running, you can interact with the following endpoints using Postman - read index.html

 ---